sib-swiss/kgsteward/README.md

 ## Documentation

-Basic example to start with are available from [fist steps documentation](doc/first_steps/README.md).
+Basic examples to start with are available from [fist steps documentation](doc/first_steps/README.md).

 The syntax of the YAML configuration file is given [here](doc/yamldoc.md)